BhaduriLab/mergechannelsFIJI/README.md

 - YOU MUST HAVE THE SAME NUMBER OF FILES IN EACH OF YOUR 4 FOLDERS

-- The order of the files must be the same in each of folder  (by name)
+- The order of the files must be the same in each folder  (by name)

 - All file names and directories must have no spaces and no special characters